Anatrachyntis badia

 - Other Anatrachyntis speciesSimilar small size and characteristics; distinguished by specific scavenger habits and associations where known.

-- Cosmopterigidae with leaf-mining or boring larvaeA. badia differs in scavenger rather than feeding on living tissue.
+- Cosmopterigidae with leaf-mining or boring larvaeA. badia differs in scavenger rather than feeding on living plant tissue.

 More Details